sp4rkie/docsis-cable-load-monitor/README.md

         CableLoadMonitor.cfg

     is created to permanently save meta data like frequencies, modulation profiles et al. This helps to identify the units of saved values in the round robin data base.
 If parameters are changed incompatibly to the current data base a backup of `CableLoadMonitor.cfg` and `CableLoadMonitor.rdd` is created automatically before the new parameters come into effect.
-So you may revive older setups after stopping the tool as long as you copy back both `CableLoadMonitor.cfg` and `CableLoadMonitor.rdd` consistently.
+So you may revive previous setups after stopping the tool.
+As long as you copy back older versions of both `CableLoadMonitor.cfg` and `CableLoadMonitor.rdd` consistently.

 - diagnosis